-Medic cost (EMS) income of \$50.4 million represents an increase of approximately 1.9 percent over the FY 2023/24 income of \$49.5 million.
-The expected increase is a result of modest growth in ambulance transport activity and a consumer price index (CPI) adjustment.
+Medic cost (EMS) income of \$49.7 million represent an increase of approximately 4.9 percent over the FY 2023/24 Midyear Budget estimate of \$47.4 million.
+The expected increase is a result of modest growth in ambulance transport activity and CPI adjustment.

-The FY 2024/25 Final Budget reflects Community Risk Reduction Division fees, including operational permits, plan reviews, new construction inspections, general fire and life safety inspections, and other miscellaneous services, which are expected to generate \$5.9 million in FY 2024/25.
-This will be an increase of nearly 19 percent from the prior year, mainly attributable to an update to fee schedules.
+The FY 2024/25 Preliminary Budget reflects Community Risk Reduction Division fees, including operational permits, plan reviews, new construction inspections, general fire and life safety inspections, and other miscellaneous services, which are expected to generate \$4.8 million in FY 2024/25.